Galaxy Fold is back, back again -- this time for real

 "All of us at Samsung appreciate the support and patience we've received from Galaxy fans all over the world," Samsung said in its statement.
 Samsung has also worked on improving apps, the company said in its statement.
 The company added that it's conducting final quality control tests.

 A new sales date acknowledges that Samsung still has faith in the foldable phone future, even if some of its critics waver.
-We haven't seen the new phone -- either a mock-up or in person, but we're curious about how the changes affect the handset's look.
+We haven't seen the new phone in person, but Samsung did provide some mock-ups.
+However, it's hard to see details of the Fold redesign.

 Along with 5G, the next-generation network technology, foldable phone designs are potentially the most significant change to the phone industry in a decade.
 At a time when sales are staling for heavyweights like Apple and Samsung, a phone that folds in half offers a radical new look.
 It also opens up new ways to use a device that has the screen size of a tablet in a package about the size of a large smartphone.